STAINTON

 Being rather indistinct, the

-meandering path was at times hard to follow, so Dad was quite
+meandering path was at times hard to follow, so we were quite

 raised on a slight bank.
-Distantly ahead we could see the ravine
+"Good", said Shaun, "this means we are on the correct route."

-climb, but worth the effort as we viewed the impressive double
+climb, but there, Uncle Eric said, "it was worth the effort", as we viewed the impressive double

 drop waterfall.
 It poses perfectly for the camera.